Tina Majorino: Early life

-Majorino was born in the Westlake neighborhood of Los Angeles, California, to Sarah and Bob Majorino.
+Majorino was born on February 7, 1985, in Westlake Village, California, a city in Los Angeles County, to Sarah and Bob Majorino.
 She has Italian ancestry on her paternal side.
 Majorino has an older brother, Kevin, with whom she has formed a rock band, The AM Project.

 Career

 Majorino began her acting career in a 1992 sitcom called Camp Wilder.
 Her first film role was in 1994's When a Man Loves a Woman.
 She subsequently starred in leading roles in the family films Corrina, Corrina and Andre, both of which were released in August 1994.
 Her next film was the 1995 action film Waterworld, playing a child named Enola.

 She played the title role in the 1999 television film Alice in Wonderland.
 After Alice, she took time off from show business, later saying that she stopped acting so she would not miss out on her childhood: "I wanted to experience the things that a little kid can experience and get to know myself so when I came back I could be tough enough and strong enough to keep a good attitude, keep my head on straight and make the right decisions for myself and my family."
 She did not appear in another film until the 2004 cult film Napoleon Dynamite.
-From 2004 onward, she played a recurring role on UPN's series, Veronica Mars, as the computer-savvy Cindy "Mac" Mackenzie.
+From 2004 onward, she played a recurring role on UPN's series Veronica Mars as the computer-savvy Cindy "Mac" Mackenzie.
 She first appeared in the show's eighth episode, "Like a Virgin", and continued until the show's series finale, "The Bitch is Back".
 Show creator Rob Thomas created the role with her in mind.
 She had met Thomas while interviewing him for a report on one of his books.
 Majorino became a series regular in the show's third and final season.
 During her time on Veronica Mars, she also started appearing in a recurring role on the cable television series Big Love with Waterworld costar Jeanne Tripplehorn and fellow Veronica Mars cast members Amanda Seyfried and Kyle Gallner.
 In 2005, she appeared in the music video for the song "Blind" by rock group Lifehouse.